Transferring your overseas licence

 During this time, you will need to apply for a WA driver's licence using the procedure below.

-If you have held a permanent visa for 3 months or more whilst residing in Western Australia, or your overseas driver's licence has expired or been disqualified, you cannot drive on your overseas licence.
+Once have held a permanent visa for three months whilst residing in Western Australia, or your overseas driver's licence has expired or been disqualified, you cannot drive on your overseas licence.

 Please go to Vehicle classes to find out more about the age and experience requirements for the different vehicle classes.